History Post-Baccalaureate Program

 Once admitted to the program, applicants will be contacted by the PTEP (Professional Teaching Education Program) office.
 All students must attend the orientation session that will be held in May.
 The Post-Bac program is very structured and must be done in sequence.
 The program is organized as follows (please be sure to check to make sure the schedule has not changed).
 Note that the program described below assumes no content area courses must be taken:

 By 15 April: EDFE 125 must be completed.
 This is a checkpoint 0 credit "class" required for admission to the summer courses.
 It must be complete and it must be signed by the History Post-Bac advisor and submitted to PTEP for their approval.
 The form is on line.
 The easiest way to find it is to go to the UNC website and in the search box, enter EDFE 125.
 Scroll down, being sure to find the EDFE 125 form and you will find the link to the pdf.
-All items must be completed before Dr. Clinefelter will sign the form.
-Bring the complete packet to her office and then take it to McKee 216.
-When you see Dr. Clinefelter, she will also work to get you enrolled for two if the fall courses.
+All items must be completed before Professor Syrett will sign the form.
+Bring the complete packet to his office and then take it to McKee 216.
+When you see Professor Syrett, he will also work to get you enrolled for two of the fall courses.

 Summer Session 1: (all on-line)